kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 ### Making a bow drill
 - **Socket**: A small, flat stone or piece of hardwood to hold the drill in place.
 It should have a small depression to fit the top of the drill.
-- **Drill**: A straight, dry stick about 10 - 12 inches long and 3/4 inches in diameter.
+- **Drill**: A straight, dry stick about 10-12 inches long and ¾ inch in diameter.
 - **Fireboard**: A flat piece of dry wood with a notch cut into it to collect the ember.
 Soft wood such as yucca, tamarack, aspen, balsam fir, basswood, poplar, cypress, cottonwood, alder, red cedar, and willow are preferred.
-Cut a depression about 1/2 to 3/4 inches from the edge of one side.
+Cut a depression about ½ to ¾ inch from the edge.
 On the underside of the board, make a V-shaped cut from the edge of the board to the depression.
 Avoid resinous woods like pine.
 - **Bow**: A flexible, curved stick with a cord attached to both ends.
 The cord should be wrapped around the drill.
 A shoelace can be used as the cord.
 - **Fire pan**: A flat piece of bark or wood to catch the ember.